 Lynchburg City Rental Program Process

-- The rental property Owner registered with Lynchburg City Assessor office is referred to as the responsible party for all correspondence material and documentation mailed either manual or digital from the Inspections Division related to: Rental Inspections Program, Virginia Laws, City Codes, and related resources provided below.
+- The rental property owner(s) registered with Lynchburg City Assessor office is referred to as; "the responsible party" for all correspondence material and documentation, mailed either manual or digital, from the Inspections Division related to: Rental Inspections Program, Virginia Laws, City Codes, and related resources provided below.